XuehaiPan/nvitop/README.md

 *Note: `nvitop` uses only one character to indicate the type of processes. `C` stands for compute processes, `G` for graphics processes, and `X` for both (i.e. MI(X), in `nvidia-smi` it is `C+G`).*

-Run as a resource monitor, like `htop`:
+Run as a resource monitor:

 ```bash
 # Automatically configure the display mode according to the terminal size